chaoticgd/vutrace/README.md

 - patch: Traces don't start and end on vsync so it doesn't always trace an entire frame.
 - patch: The framebuffer dumps aren't synced with the VU state dumps.

+## Recent Changelog

+### 2022-11-16

+- Created version 3 of the trace file format, which drastically reduces file sizes by only storing registers and sections of memory that were modified.

+### 2022-10-18

+- Added a slider for the row size in the memory view. [wagrenier](https://github.com/wagrenier)
+- Fixed an issue preventing vutrace from being compiled on Windows. [wagrenier](https://github.com/wagrenier)

 ## File Formats

 ### Comments File